 Noise equivalent uncertainties of 0.3 K are expected for sensors such as the EU/ESA Copernicus Imaging Microwave Radiometer system, therefore even RFI levels of only 4.4 K are detrimental to scientific usage, as it is clearly the case in measurements from the GPM/GMI [3].

-Given that the protection criteria for the 18.6-18.8 GHz band in Recommendation ITU-R RS.2017 is −163 dB(W/200 MHz), both situations have the potential to exceed the EESS (passive) permissible interference threshold.
+Given that the protection criteria for the 18.6-18.8 GHz band in Recommendation ITU-R RS.2017 is −163 dB(W/200 MHz) {US Note: Different units relative to Section 5.2.1, recommend to double check units and maintain consistency.}, both situations {US Question: In-band and out-of-band?} have the potential to exceed the EESS (passive) permissible interference threshold.
 However, this methodology is a static analysis, and it does not consider the dynamic nature of the EESS (passive) sensor as it orbits the Earth.
 Thus, it does not take into account the percentage of time that the protection criteria may be exceeded, which is 0.1%.

-It should also be noted that the EESS (passive) allocation in 18.6-18.8 GHz for Region 1 and 3 was upgraded from secondary to primary at WRC-2000 with the knowledge that the FSS pfd limit of −95 dB(W/m2) per 200 MHz in the 18.6-18.8 GHz band would allow, over land, for up to 17 dB of exceedance of the EESS (passive) protection criteria contained in Recommendation ITU-R SA.1029-1, which has since been superseded by Recommendation ITU-R RS.2017.
-The 17 dB of exceedance was attributed to scattering from land targets; signal reflections off oceans and other bodies of water/ice were not considered.
+It should also be noted that the EESS (passive) allocation in 18.6-18.8 GHz for Region 1 and 3 was upgraded from secondary to primary at WRC-2000 with the knowledge that the FSS pfd limit of −95 dB(W/m2) per 200 MHz in the 18.6-18.8 GHz band would allow, over land, for up to 17 dB of exceedance of the EESS (passive) protection criteria contained in Recommendation ITU-R SA.1029-1, which has since been superseded by Recommendation ITU-R RS.2017 {US Question: Is there a source of 17 dB exceedance?
+If there is no source, it is recommended that the computation is verified.}.
+The 17 dB of exceedance was attributed to scattering from land targets; signal reflections off oceans and other bodies of water/ice were not considered.]

 5.2 Dynamic analysis